yegor256/blog/_drafts/_nutch.md

 </project>
 {% endhighlight %}

-One more thing we have to do: copy the content of the directory `conf` from their binary distribution to our `src/main/resources` directory.
+Actually, one more thing we have to do: copy the contents of the directory `conf` from their binary distribution to our `src/main/resources` directory.
 There are many files, including the most important `nutch-default.xml`.
 They all have to be avaiable on classpath, otherwise Nutch will complain in so